PierreBougon/ExistenZIA/API/include/task/README.md

 # Modules Processing
 ## The Task
-When processing modules, you need order : which modules to execute firsts, in which order ?
+When processing modules you need order ! which modules to execute firsts ? in which order ?
 How to add a module ?
 How do you process them ?

 To answer those questions we came with an object : the [Task].

 ### [ITask](Task)
 This interface ensure that a task provides the following possible features :
-* Deep copying a task, so that it can be used as a model
 * Holding an execution list (that is simply a [AHTTPModules](AHTTPModule) vector)
 * A client
 * Holding a [Request] sent by the client and to pass through the execution list